tylerpearson/serverless-election-aws/README.md

 ### X-Ray

-- X-Ray is enabled on the API Gateway for improved visiblity into how the Gateway is working.
+- X-Ray is enabled on the API Gateway for improved visibility into how the Gateway is working.
 It's using the default trace sample rate of 5%.
 - X-Ray support for Ruby in Lambda is [coming soon](https://aws.amazon.com/about-aws/whats-new/2018/11/aws-lambda-supports-ruby/), so is unfortunately not enabled.

 ## Election simulation